-- 1. Denial of building permits until the necessary plat is completed; and/or - 2.
-A fee equal to ten (10) times the cost of a building permit that was issued; and/or - 3.
-A stop work order; and/or - 4.
-Suspension of the building permit; and/or - 5.
-Civil penalties being sought in accordance with Chapter V, Article I, S5.104. and Chapter VI Article V
+1. Denial of building permits until the necessary plat is completed; and/or

+- 2. A stop work order; and/or - 3.
+Civil penalties are being sought in accordance with Chapter V, Article I, S5.104. and Chapter VI Article V